marco-loche/swappit/README.md

 # swappit
-A simple C program to test he swapping capabilities of your server
+A simple C program to test the swapping capabilities of your server